management

 The broader UK advice market is moving toward AI adoption at a measured pace.
 Aveni's agentic AI framework represents the direction of travel for Tier 1 bank deployment: autonomous, goal-driven AI agents that coordinate multiple sub-tasks within a compliance workflow.
 Lloyds Banking Group's deployment of agentic AI across 21 million accounts illustrates what this looks like at institutional scale, where AI agents handle workflow coordination that previously required multiple human handoffs.

 For UK advice firms, the immediate opportunity is more specific: reduce the 4 to 6 hours a paraplanner spends per suitability report, recover the post-meeting write-up time that currently delays the whole support team, and ensure every document that leaves the firm has been checked against Consumer Duty requirements before it goes.
-AdvisoryAI was ranked number one in the AI-only category by FT Adviser for H1 2025.
+We were ranked number one in the AI-only category by FT Adviser for H1 2025.

 Generic AI tools, including transcription tools and general-purpose language models, fail at the same structural point: they can capture words from a meeting, but they cannot write a suitability report in your firm's format.
 They have no understanding of COBS 9, no awareness of Consumer Duty outcomes, and no connection to Intelliflo or Plannr.
 Without that regulatory and template context, the output requires substantial input from an adviser or paraplanner before it functions as compliant advice documentation.